 In addition to the ongoing concerns being discussed by governments, civil society, and technologists, new concerns are emerging as technology evolves.
 The use of artificial intelligence to make sense of the ever-increasing quantity and use of data is a growing field that touches all identity systems found in governments and the private sector.
 All stakeholders in the identity ecosystem need to consider these new issues and get ahead of bridging the gaps these introduce.
 This is highlighted in particular by the expansion of war into the digital arena.
+The recommendations below address risks that are reasonably well understood by the community at the time of publication, but not all risks known by the community are covered; additional risks may be introduced in future versions.
+For example, many practitioners are concerned about the impact of quantum computing on encryption standards selected by governments, but there is not a consensus on approach at this time.

-Summary of Recommendations: Getting Ahead of Emerging Concerns Digital Warfare 6.3.1 Technologists and governments must design their digital identity systems and services in a way that supports the needs of military engagement while still complying with many of the basic security and privacy features noted in this paper.
-Deepfakes Technologists and governments must stay aware of and responsive to the threats 6.3.2 brought by advances in technology that support new ways to get around existing protections.
-Metaverse Governments and technologists must move more quickly to respond the privacy implications of immersive technologies like the metaverse.
-Generative AI and Large Language Models Governments and technologists must focus their efforts on combatting Al-6.3.4 enhanced attacks, possibly through the development of new Al-based securityfocused systems.
+Summary of Recommendations: Getting Ahead of Emerging Concerns Digital Warfare 5.3.1 Technologists and governments must design their digital identity systems and services in a way that supports the needs of military engagement while still complying with many of the basic security and privacy features noted in this paper.
+Deepfakes 5.3.2 Technologists and governments must stay aware of and responsive to the threats brought by advances in technology that support new ways to get around existing protections.
+Metaverse 5.3.3 Governments and technologists must move more quickly to respond the privacy implications of immersive technologies like the metaverse.
+Generative AI and Large Language Models 5.3.4 Governments and technologists must focus their efforts on combatting AI-enhanced attacks, possibly through the development of new AI-based security-focused systems.